NeLLi-team/nsgtree/README.md

 This analyzes 12 example genomes using RNA polymerase markers and completes in about 5 minutes, producing a species tree in `example/nsgt_out/example--rnapol-fasttree-perc1/`.

+## Tree Visualization

+NSGTree automatically generates visualization files for use with ITOL (Interactive Tree of Life):

+1. **Upload your tree**: Go to https://itol.embl.de/ and upload your `.treefile`
+2. **Add annotations**: Use the generated `.itol` files to highlight query clades in different colors
+3. **Analyze relationships**: Check the `.pairs` files for nearest neighbor relationships
+4. **Customize visualization**: Use ITOL's web interface for additional styling and analysis

+The visualization files help you:
+- **Identify monophyletic groups**: See which query genomes cluster together
+- **Highlight query taxa**: Distinguish your genomes from references in the tree
+- **Find closest relatives**: Understand phylogenetic relationships between queries and references

 ## What's New in the Pixi Version

 - **Simplified Installation**: No conda environment management needed